- Nigel Payne

 - Brian Hughes

-Brian plies his trade mainly on Jump racing’s northern circuit where he rides for a wide number of trainers.
+Brian plies his trade mainly on Jump racing’s northern circuit where he is first choice jockey for Donald McCain as well as taking rides for a wide number of other trainers.
 The Northern Irishman is a past Champion Conditional Jockey and has enjoyed a series of Grade 2 and Grade 3 race victories in the last few years.
-He has already achieved a century of winners in the 2016/17 season, the third consecutive time he has done so.
+His first Grade 1 success came in 2018 aboard Waiting Patiently in the Ascot Chase.
+He finished as runner-up in the Jump Jockeys Championship in both the 2016/17 and 2017/18 seasons.

 - Tom Scudamore